eclipse-ibeji/ibeji/core/common/README.md

 ## gRPC Interceptor

-gRPC Interceptor is a concept that intercepts gRPC calls received by a tonic http server, so that they can be examine and modified.
+gRPC Interceptor is a concept that intercepts gRPC calls received by a tonic http server, so that they can be examined and modified.

 gRPC Interceptor is based on the interceptor pattern.
 Details on the interceptor pattern can be found on [wikipedia](https://en.wikipedia.org/wiki/Interceptor_pattern).